-The visitor strategy is an internal document for the use of DOC staff which is intended to guide and inform all DOC's planning and management relating to visitor services.
+The Visitor Strategy is an internal document for the use of DOC staff which is intended to guide and inform all DOC's planning and management relating to visitor services.
 It may also assist, where relevant, the implementation of conservation management strategies as well as management plans for national parks and other conservation areas.

 The strategy is one part of a larger journey to ensure DOC is set up to manage visitors in a way that both protects and enhances New Zealand’s natural, cultural and historic heritage.

-The strategy outlines:
+The strategy will outline:

 - DOC's legislative functions and their relationship with visitor management

 - the strategy's place within DOC's existing work programmes and goals

 - principles to guide DOC's heritage and visitor system

 The three goals of the strategy are:

 - Protect: New Zealand’s natural, cultural and historic resources are preserved and protected to maintain cultural and historic values, biodiversity, ecosystem health, landscapes and natural quiet

 - Connect: Visitors are enriched and better connected to New Zealand’s natural, cultural and historic heritage